Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Simulations

-We calculate the true average marginal component effects using a Monte Carlo based approach where we sample 1,000,000 pairs of treatment profiles for the other attributes to simulate marginalizing over the other factors analytically.
-The true distribution of our $\bm{\beta}_k$ and average marginal component effects (with a baseline level of `1') are shown below.
+To evaluate our method, we calculate the AMCEs in each group simulations using Monte Carlo simulation where we sample 1,000,000 pairs of treatment profiles for the other attributes to marginalize over the other factors.
+The distribution of the $\bm{\beta}_k$ and average marginal component effects (with a baseline level of `1') used in the simulations are shown below: